 This core benefit strikes at one of the biggest hurdles to efficiently testing your site: the creative process.
 Many small to medium-sized businesses simply don’t have creative resources in-house, which makes developing variations a major challenge.
 Optimizely minimizes that issue by allowing non-creative resources (such as myself) to quickly and easily generate variations that are significantly different from the original.

 As you might expect with any raw, beta-stage product, Optimizely is missing some things we hope it’ll incorporate in the future.
 There’s no word yet on whether Optimizely will handle multivariate testing.
 The WYSIWYG editor can be clunky and unpredictable.
 It’s difficult to save your variations while you work.
 There are no undo, copy, or paste buttons.
 But all in all, the concept behind Optimizely is clear and compelling.
 There’s a huge market for a simple A/B testing platform, and we think Optimizely could be well-suited to serve that need.
-To sign up for the beta, head over to www.optimizely.com, and to stay on top of all the latest news in the analytics world, don’t forget to subscribe to our RSS feed or follow us on Twitter.This entry was posted in Conversion Marketing and tagged A/B testing, conversion testing, landing page optimization.
+To sign up for the beta, head over to www.optimizely.com, and to stay on top of all the latest news in the analytics world, don’t forget to subscribe to our RSS feed or follow us on Twitter.This entry was posted in Technology, Conversion Marketing and tagged A/B testing, conversion testing, landing page optimization.
 Bookmark the permalink.